 Structure Items:

-BOD: There will be a Transitional BOD which is made up of an equal number of directors from each of the associations that will be appointed by each organization and will remain in place during the duration of the transitional period which could be as much as 12 months.
+Board of Directors (BOD): There will be a Transitional BOD which is made up of an equal number of directors from each of the associations that will be appointed by each organization and will remain in place for the duration of the transitional period which could be as much as 12 months.
 The Permanent BOD will be elected by the membership and will consist of 13 members including the following: Chair, Chair-Elect, Treasurer/Secretary, and Past-Chair.
 Directors will have staggered two-year terms.

 Committee/Task Groups: The unified Association will utilize a blend of standing committees and task groups to ensure a broad, diverse, and representative set of volunteers are leveraged to advise the BOD and support key services provided by the association.